LearnPress/learnpress/readme.txt

 + Update language

 = 2.1.9 =
-+ Fixed lesons lost when press preview button in edit course page.
++ Fixed lessons lost when press preview button in edit course page.
 + Fixed the "Buy this course" button display after course is "finished"
 + Fixed Courses and Instructor Tab from Profile page not shows courses
 + Fixed Profile does not show courses created by himself